 The auditor will provide you with a detailed report, showing the results of the tests, the locations and severity of the air leaks and other problems, and the recommended solutions and improvements.
 The report will also include an estimate of the potential energy savings and costs of the improvements, and the payback period or return on investment.

-A home energy audit is the most reliable and comprehensive way to find and fix air leaks in your house, as well as to improve the overall and comfort of your house.
+A home energy audit is the most reliable and comprehensive way to find and fix air leaks in your house, as well as to improve the overall energy efficiency and comfort of your house.
 However, it is also the most expensive and time-consuming method, and it requires the involvement of a professional.
 Therefore, you should consider doing a home energy audit only if you are serious about investing in your house and saving energy in the long term.

 How to Fix Air Leaks in Your House